-File type of the file to be copied or NOFT if the entire disk is to be copied.
+The file name of the file that is to be copied (or NOFT if the entire disk is to be copied).

-Method used to access the disk where the file will be copied: LINKACC, ACCDIR, or MDISK.
+The method that is used to access the disk where the file will be copied: LINKACC, ACCDIR, or MDISK.
 LINKACC is specified if the target ("to") location is a minidisk, accessed using the LINK and ACCESS commands.
-ACCDIR is specified if the target location is an SFS directory which is just accessed with the ACCESS command.
+ACCDIR is specified if the target location is an SFS directory that is accessed using the ACCESS command.
 MDISK is specified if the target location must be accessed using the DEFINE MDISK command.
 For instructions on how to access a disk using DEFINE MDISK, see the DDRMDISK keyword.